tinkersaur/AvsAvrLibs/AvrScheduler/docs/010_readme.txt

  *** TODO ***

-- Task structure no longer needs overrun member.
-- remove dead code in ISR(COMPA)
-- in schedule_task(), check if the current position of the task is good, and no reshuffling required.
+- implement add_trigger_task.
+- use the same approach as used in Servo library to generatre better PWM.
 - Think about a good way to report an error.
 Right now macro error() reports an error to a serial port.
 - Add a function that reports how much time we got before the next task.
-- see how servo library is implemented.
-Per documentation it is able to drive up to 12 servros.
-See how it is done.
 - dynamic allocation of tasks.
-- use the same approach as used in Servo library to generatre better PWM.
+- in schedule_task(), check if the current position of the task is good, and no reshuffling required.
-- other types of tasks that can be implemented: swipe servo
+- other types of tasks that can be implemented:
+    trigger_boolean:
+        : period
+        : address of a boolean.
+    swipe servo
         : pin
         : min angle